 If no changes, the Director, Teacher and Parent will have a conference.

 Possibly professional specialists will have to be called in.

+If at all possible, we will try to switch rooms before expulsion.
+Many times just a change in class will help if the problem is an age issue, mis-matched personalities, etc.

 Schedule of Expulsion